 - Synchronous replication.
 With synchronous replication, updates are copied to multiple zones before returning to the client.
 This is great for reliability and availability in the event of major incidents, but makes writes slower.

-The previous sections have shown how the example application uses Google Cloud Platform to create a resilient application.
+The previous sections have shown how the example application uses GCP to create a resilient application.
 But resiliency is not enough—scalability is also important.
 The application should work well for 1 user or 1,000,000 users, and its resources should increase or decrease with those users to be cost effective.

 The idea that the application's resources can increase or decrease requires that it has:

 - A means by which you can add or remove instances from service.
 You also need a way of deciding when an instance needs to be added, and when one should be removed.
-Google Cloud Platform's Autoscaler solves this issue.
+GCP's Autoscaler solves this issue.

-The following sections describe how to use Autoscaler to scale the infrastructure running the Redmine application, and how to leverage Google Cloud Storage for uploaded files.
+The following sections describe how to use Autoscaler to scale the infrastructure running the Redmine application and how to leverage Cloud Storage for uploaded files.

 Scale with Autoscaler